ALMC – Accessible Learning Materials Center

 Who is on the Team?

 Keri Ostergaard-Welch: I have 17 years experience working in public education.
-More specifically I have worked for the Utah Schools for the Blind for almost 7 years.
+More specifically I have worked for the Utah Schools for the Blind since 2014.
 We specialize in creating learning materials that, in large part, do not require software but do meet the needs of learners who require tactile input.
 We will be building materials that are durable, weatherproof, replicable, and also effective for repeated learning sessions.
 Velcro, duct tape, cardboard, Thermoform, Swell Touch, and 3-D prints are just a few tools of our trade.
 As “Head Maker” for USB I am looking forward to all the wonderful creations we can make for our students to use in the school setting, as well as take home to keep.

 - Teaching Materials that are not made out of paper